uesteibar/errol/README.md

   @exchange "wiring_exchange"
   @exchange_type :topic

-  # You can pass a reference to a function
+  # You can pass a reference to a function with arity of 1
   consume "my_awesome_queue", "my.routing.key", &Sample.AwesomeConsumer.consume/1

-  # or even an anonymous function
-  consume "another_queue", "another.*.key", fn (message) -> ... end
 end
 ```